 I’ve been to gyms where people focus on winning rather than being playful.
 I found that the students always went hard, with lack of skill, and didn’t work on ever improving their skill.
 And the coaches just beat us up.
 What’s the point of that?

-Drilling/Sparring *Every Session*
+Drilling/Sparring *Every Session* (with caveats)

 No combat sport is good for anything if it doesn’t involve drilling and sparring.